Stepping the appropriate path with GORD medicines

 PPIs are frequently prescribed medicines

-Proton pump inhibitors (PPIs) are among the most commonly prescribed medicines in Australia.4
+Proton pump inhibitors (PPIs) are among the most prescribed medicines in Australia.4

-They are effective for the treatment of GORD, but they are sometimes being used inappropriately.2
+They are effective for the treatment of GORD, but are sometimes used inappropriately.2

-- two of the five available PPIs rank in the top five medicines by prescription volumeb
+- two of the five available PPIs rank in the top five medicines by prescription volume

-- four of the five available PPIs are among the top 30 medicines by prescription volumeb
+- three of the five available PPIs are among the top 30 medicines by prescription volumeb

 Data from the Bettering the Evaluation and Care of Health (BEACH) program illustrate the frequency of PPI use among general practice patients in Australia, and the conditions for which they were prescribed.5